Olton Friary Parish Groups

 Parish Pastoral Council webpage or contact the chairman

 Renewal have offered a number of different spiritual activities at the Friary over the last 10 years.
 This has included several CaFE (Catholic Faith Exploration) programmes on Thursday evenings with for example, in 2014 a 6 week series named "Strength to Strength", which focused on Prayer.
 The CaFE programmes comprise of DVD presentations followed by group discussion in the relaxed, informal environment of the Friary Library.

 In 2012 the Renewal Group organised a one day Saturday Retreat with the title "Finding God in all things", a quiet time of prayer and reflection at the Friary which was led by the Sacred Heart Fathers and Brothers.

 On other occasions we have heard invited guests speak about their personal lives and individual faith journeys.
 These have included Tim Oxley, Fr Simpson, Fr Austin, Fr Wilfred, Sister Maureen Murphy, Don Maclean, Archbishop Longley, David Payne

 St. Vincent de Paul

 A conference of the S.V.P. is in the Parish and is very active visiting a number of housebound people.
-The group meets twice a month on the second and fourth Wednesdays at 8.00.p.m. in the Garicoits Room.
+The group meets once a month on the first Wednesday at 8.00.p.m. in the Garicoits Room.

 St Peregrine Prayer Group